Joli lives in the island nation of Cape Verde, in the capital city of Praia. She’s lived there for about 5 years–and it feels like home to her.

 Then I thought: I’m not getting married; I don’t have a mortgage.
 I realized I was free, that I could live anywhere I wanted.
 I tried to visualize where I would go.
 California?
 I don’t like the culture.
 Chicago?
 Too cold.
 And then it hit me: I could go to Cape Verde!
 I’m free to take that leap.
 I thought if I don’t take that leap right now, I’ll never do it.

 I was nervous about telling my family.
 My dad is obsessed with Cape Verde; he’s come back like 30 times.
 I knew he’d be happy for me.
 He’s also a dreamer, a left brain.
 My mom is more the practical one.
-But she listened quietly and accepted it more easily than I expected.
-I was so grateful to have their support.
+But she accepted it immediately which surprised me and assured me that I had made the right decision.
 They also supported my decision about the wedding, because they saw I was putting myself first for the first time in my life.

 Three months later, I’d finished out my contract at school, undone all of the wedding plans and moved to Cape Verde.
 My plan was to press the reset button, to come learn the language, to get away for a year or so.
 But once I go here, I did not want to leave.